h2oai/h2ogpt/docs/FAQ.md

 ```
 will launch 2 OpenAI proxy servers using FastAPIs workers, so each is a separate fork independent of any other process.

-This speeds up any calls to the OpenAI server, letting FastAPI handle concurrency and load balancing between the different workers using same IP/port via OS management.
+This speeds up any calls to the OpenAI server, letting FastAPI handle concurrency and load balancing between the different workers using the same IP/port via OS management.

 ### Parallel and Isolated Ingestion Servers